 If you know you are going to have a cup of non-fat Greek yogurt with blueberries (0 points) for breakfast, you can make that as soon as you get up.
 It’s better than not being sure what to eat and grabbing a sugary cereal and ruining your day before you are even out of pajamas.

 You can get the complete list of 0 point foods, which is used in the WW Freestyle plan, and use that to calculate points for meals.

 You can also log into the Weight Watchers website and use the recipe builder to determine the number of points in your meals.
 Be sure to sit down and play around with that before cooking.
 If you see the points are too high, remove something like cheese, or swap ground beef for ground chicken.

 The calculator is palm sized, so you’ll be able to put it in your purse.
-When you’re grocery shopping, you can quickly flip over a package, calculate the points, and decide if you want to buy that box of cereal or not.
+When you’re grocery shopping, you can quickly flip over a package, calculate the points, and decide if you want to buy that product or not.

-So many adults remember the horror of sitting at the dinner table when you were young, having your parents hound you to eat your vegetables.
+So many adults remember sitting at the dinner table when you were young, having your parents hound you to eat your vegetables.
 You wanted to feed them to the dog, hide them in plants, or just whine until your mom let you leave the table.

 With Weight Watchers, you really want to eat your vegetables.

 Vegetables are filling — and don’t cost you any points.
 So you can have a hearty salad every day for lunch — with mixed greens, radishes, olives, onion, tomatoes, and grilled chicken, with a squirt of lime for dressing — and that is 0 Freestyle points.

 That’s actually very similar to Pete’s favorite dinner, so it’s nice to know that what we are already cooking fits into the program.

 Pete and I go for a walk every night when he gets home from work.
 It takes us about 45 minutes to do our loop.
 I really like walking, but if you have something else you like to do to get moving, do that.